rjashby/Wheres-My-Sammich/Project-Log.md

 12:05 - WIP - Stop for food break.

 3:00 - WIP - Still sick with Covid - Spent an extra couple hours lying down and drinking fluids.
 Trying my best.
 Back at it.

+3:30 - WIP - code along with tutorials and learning some Mongo DB